yangyzoey/3dtiles/README.md

 Set up python environment (See requirements.txt)

 #### Serve the 3D Tile on-the-fly
+- Perform a coordinate transformation from EPSG:7415 (RD+NAP) to EPSG:4978, and harmonise geometries to valid polygonz.
-Compute tile information (normal, position, triangulated topology, and hierarchical structure) in the Postgres.
-Run the webservice and complete the tile creation.
+- Compute and prepare 3D Tiles information (normal, position, triangulated topology, and tileset structure)
+- Run the webservice and complete the tile creation.
 Then visualise on Cesium.

 ```cmd
 $ python server.py